-Turpin Parents Prohibited From Seeing 13 Kids Until 2021: Details Of Protective Order Revealed
+Turpin Parents Forbidden From Seeing Kids Until 2021 & Can’t Call Or Write Them

-A judge has ordered that David & Louise Turpin cannot have personal contact with their 13 children until 2021.
-Read about the other restrictions from the protective order here.
+David & Louise Turpin won’t have any chance of contact with the 13 children they allegedly tortured now that a judge has issued a strict protective order.

 The House of Horrors parents, David and Louise Turpin, won’t be able to see their 13 children — their alleged torture victims who they reportedly chained to beds and fed once a day — for at least three full years years (Jan.
 24, 2021), as per a new protective order a Riverside County judge issued on Jan.
 24. Not only that, but they also can’t keep the unnamed victims from testifying in court, nor can they harass, threaten, molest, stalk or damage property of, disturb the piece of, keep under surveillance of the victims in that time period as well.
 The only sort of contact that can be made would have to be through their lawyer, and they must stay 100 yards away from them at all times, with the sole exception being in court.
 The judge also told the Turpins, “You must not try to or get their addresses or locations.
 You must have no personal, electronic, telephone or written contact with the people listed.”